Arizona Cost of Living

 ▲ None

-Three line items have moved fast enough to derail relocation budgets that were built on 2020 or 2021 numbers.
-Buyers from California, Washington, Oregon, and Colorado often notice this less because they’re moving from higher cost markets anyway.
-Buyers from Texas, Tennessee, the Carolinas, and the Midwest get hit hardest because they expected Arizona to feel like home with better weather.
-The fix is straightforward… a dedicated full-time agent who works your target Arizona submarket runs the actual zip-code-level numbers before you write an offer, not after.
+Three moving to Arizona expenses have moved fast enough to derail budgets built on 2020 or 2021 Arizona cost of living numbers.
+Buyers from California, Washington, Oregon, and Colorado notice this less.
+Buyers from Texas, Tennessee, the Carolinas, and the Midwest get hit hardest.
+A dedicated full-time agent/broker that works your target Arizona submarket runs the actual zip-code-level numbers before you write an offer, not after.

 Auto insurance… Phoenix is the most expensive city in Arizona

 Phoenix drivers pay an average of $2,943 per year for full coverage car insurance.
 That’s $610 above the Arizona statewide average and $430 above the national average.
-The Arizona statewide full-coverage average is approximately $2,333 annually.
+The Arizona statewide full coverage average is $2,333 annually.
 Tucson, Lake Havasu City, Surprise, and Tempe all run materially cheaper.
 Phoenix’s combination of accident frequency, vehicle theft rates, and repair costs drives the premium higher than any other Arizona market.
-A dedicated full-time agent who works the metro you’re targeting will tell you, honestly, where the cost-of-living math actually pencils out for your situation.
+A dedicated full-time agent/broker that works the metro you’re targeting will tell you, honestly, where the cost of living in Arizona and Arizona housing costs pencil out for your situation.

 Find My Local Expert